Evan Farmer

-Evan Ragland Farmer, Jr. (born July 28, 1972) is an American business owner, television host, radio host, actor, musician, designer/customizer, and author.
+Evan Ragland Farmer, Jr. (born July 28, 1972) is an American television and radio host, actor, and musician.
 He is best known for his lead role as Jerry O'Keefe in the MTV Film and follow-up television series 2gether, and as host and carpenter within the home-makeover television genre including Emmy-nominated While You Were Out (TLC), Freestyle (HGTV), and Door Knockers (DIY).

 Early life

 Farmer was born in Ethiopia to American parents, and grew up in Towson, Maryland, and attended college at Tulane University, where he studied architecture.

-He married Andrea Smith, a Merrel Footwear executive in 2005.
+In 2005 he married Andrea Smith, a Merrel Footwear executive.

 Career

 Music

 In 1997, Farmer was courted to join Russia's highest selling band in history: Na Na (also written Ha Ha).
 As part of the courtship, Farmer joined them on a stretch of their 1997 World Tour: Prykinda which included stadium performances throughout the former Soviet Union.
 Farmer ultimately declined to join the band amid concerns of being out of the country for extended stretches during a time when his mother was battling cancer.

-It was a year later, that Farmer found himself again on stage playing stadiums and arenas, this time with the spoof Boy band 2gether, which included opening for Britney Spears on her 2000 Oops!...
+The following year Farmer began performing with 2gether, a spoof boy band, which included opening for Britney Spears on her 2000 Oops!...
 I Did It Again Tour.

 Farmer co-wrote "You're My Baby Girl" for 2gether's first album 2ge+her, and was an un-credited co-writer on several of the songs for the follow-up album 2Ge+her Again.